The 18th ACM Symposium on Document Engineering

 The list of accepted papers is available here.

-A draft Symposium Program is available here.
+The Symposium Program is available here.
 There are two tabs, summary and detailed program.
 Any minor changes will be reflected in real time.

 |Workshops and Tutorials:||Aug.
 28, 9:00am - 6:30pm|

 Schedule of Workshop/Tutorial Day (August 28)